Ever scroll through Instagram at 3 am, convinced everyone sleeps soundly while you toss and turn like a rotisserie chicken on espresso?

 What Is The Purpose of Sleep?

 Sleep is essential for mental well-being and gives us a break from our daily lives.
-The ego’s conscious mental state is consistently in survival mode, and rest gives us a break from physical reality.
+The ego’s conscious mental state is consistently in survival mode, and rest provides us with a break from physical reality.

 It is not meant to be an escape; instead, it is more of a ‘time out’ for your conscious mind.